dinkzilla/mdl-ext/README.md

 ### Responsive breakpoints
 A common metod in responsive design is to use media queries to apply styles based on device characteristics.
-The problem with media queries is that they relates to the viewport - so every time you write a media query for max-width or min-width, you’re connecting the appearance of your module to the width of the entire canvas not the part of the canvas the component occupies.
+The problem with media queries is that they relates to the viewport - so every time you write a media query for `max-width` or `min-width`, you’re connecting the appearance of your module to the width of the entire canvas, not the part of the canvas the component occupies.

 #### Media queries are a hack
 Some developers claim that [media queries are a hack](http://ianstormtaylor.com/media-queries-are-a-hack/),